-Whether it’s a late night or your children are keeping you awake, most of us are no strangers to a broken night’s sleep once in a while.
+Whether it’s a late night or the kids are keeping you awake, most of us are no strangers to a broken night’s sleep once in a while.
 But if you struggle regularly with getting to sleep, it may be worth asking: could the answer to your lack of shut-eye be hidden in your diet?

-Scientists based in the US believe that there’s a strong relationship between the bacteria living in your gut and the quality of your sleep, as your microbiome plays a big part in altering your body’s sleep-wake cycle as well as the hormones that regulate your feelings of tiredness and wakefulness.
+Scientists based in the US believe that there’s a strong relationship between the bacteria living in your gut and the quality of your sleep.
+Your microbiome plays a big part in altering your body’s sleep-wake cycle as well as the hormones that regulate the feeling of tiredness and wakefulness.
 Certain foods can also upset your natural rhythms.

-Will you be switching up your meal plans to help you sleep better?
+Will you be switching up your eating habits to help you sleep better?
 Let us know in the comments section below.